Yamini26284/rag-langGraph/README.md

 ## A few honest notes

 - Free-tier API usage has rate limits, so `eval/run_eval.py` intentionally pauses a few seconds between questions.
-A single question through the API itself answers in a few seconds — the delay is only in the batch test script.
+A single question through the API itself answers in a few seconds, the delay is only in the batch test script.
 - The document loader currently expects Markdown files with heading structure (`#`, `##`).
 Other formats would need a different splitting approach.